roscoe81/Home-Manager/README.md

 The Home Manager interacts with Z-Wave sensors and devices via Domoticz and uses Homebridge to allow users to view and control those sensors and devices using the Apple Home App.
 The following screenshots provide some examples:
 ![Sensors and Devices](https://github.com/roscoe81/Home-Manager/blob/master/Documentation/B776A2B2-D773-44D4-B98A-E37C2AB8AD12.jpeg)

+## BlueAir Air Purifier Readings and Device Control
+The Home Manager monitors and controls BlueAir air purifiers to capture air quality readings, capture settings and to control the air purifier settings through the Foobot API.

+### BlueAir Air Purifier Apple Home App Screenshot

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details

+## Acknowledgements
+I'd like to acknowledge the work done by https://github.com/philipbl with https://github.com/philipbl/pyfoobot to provide the Foobot interface, which I modified slightly to access BlueAir's Foobot home host and https://github.com/mylesagray with https://github.com/mylesagray/homebridge-blueair and his work on creating a Postman Collection and Environment for BlueAir.